m4dm4x1337/tor-router/README.md

 - **REJECT_LOG** (Log rejected connections): Set to "yes" or "no" to log rejected connections to `/var/log/tor-router/`.

-- **VERBOSE** (Log iptables rules, ipset rules, and sysctl changes): Set to "yes" or "no" to enable or disable verbose logging.
-This logs detailed information about iptables rules, ipset rules, and sysctl changes.
+- **QUIET** (Don't log iptables rules, ipset rules, sysctl changes and plugin output): Set to "yes" to disable verbose logging.

 - **VIRTUAL_ADDR4** and **VIRTUAL_ADDR6** (Tor's VirtualAddrNetworkIPv4 and VirtualAddrNetworkIPv6): Use `@AUTO` to automatically choose the address.
 These variables specify the virtual address networks for Tor.